Historical and cultural attractions near Sárvár city centre hotel’s location

-Rowing-lake, located behind the spa, features several lakes connected with five bridges and five islands.
+Rowing-lake, located behind the spa, features several lakes connected with 5 bridges and 5 islands.
 Guests can enjoy fishing and rowing, and in the winter, ice skating and a newly developed playground for adults.

 Nearby Szombathely is home to a number of Roman and Baroque historical sites, including the Baroque cathedral, Iseum (Isis’ penetralia), ancient Ivy Road and the village museum.

 Kőszeg, the castle of Jurisics, serves as the symbol of the town.
 Plan a day trip to the Kőszeg Mountains, Hétforrás (7 fountains), Írottkő and the Ó-house look-out tower.